The First Unitarian Congregation of Ottawa

 I have always wondered what the rest of the church might look like and it turns out, it’s quite a sight.

-Home to The First Unitarian Congregation of Ottawa, the church at 30 Cleary Avenue is a spiritual community made up of people from different religions, ethnicities, races, sexual orientations and socio-economic backgrounds.
+Home to The First Unitarian Congregation of Ottawa, the church at 30 Cleary Avenue is a spiritual community made up of people from different religions, ethnicity, races, sexual orientations and socioeconomic backgrounds.